Vladimir Vladimirov (politician): Governor of Stravropol Krai

 On 16 March 2020, Vladimirov headed the regional coordination council for countering COVID-19.
 Using his social networks, the head of the region daily tells the residents of the region the latest operational information.

+He was elected to a third term in September 2024.

 Sanctions

 He was sanctioned by the UK government in 2022 in relation to the Russo-Ukrainian War.

 Family

 Vladimirov has three sons, Vladimir Jr., Nikolay and Ivan.
 His daughter Maria is the youngest.
 His wife Natalya is from Irkutsk, she is 7 years younger, and is in charge of the public project "Time of Stavropol".